GearShark123/COMP308_Patient_Fitness/README.md

 # COMP308_Patient_Fitness
-encourages person to do physical exercises at home
+encourages a person to do physical exercises at home